 - Conferences, training, or learning opportunities...
 Don't even think about me being able to fit in a typical student desk.
 I've walked into the breakout rooms at some conferences held at high schools or colleges and there was absolutely nowhere for me to sit.
 The same holds true with classrooms or meeting rooms that only had one size of chairs, with arms, that are not one-size-fits-all.
-I've learned that it's more important for me to suck it up and go find a chair from another room that will work than miss the information that I planned on getting with my attendance.
+It took a while, but eventually, I learned that it's more important for me to suck it up and go find a chair I can fit into from another room than miss the information that I planned on getting with my attendance.